awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

 # How patches are installed<a name="patch-manager-how-it-works-installation"></a>

-Patch Manager uses the appropriate built\-in mechanism for an operating system type to install updates on an instance\.
+Patch Manager, a capability of AWS Systems Manager, uses the appropriate built\-in mechanism for an operating system type to install updates on an instance\.
 For example, on Windows Server, the Windows Update API is used, and on Amazon Linux the `yum` package manager is used\.

 Choose from the following tabs to learn how Patch Manager installs patches on an operating system\.